Guatemalan trial of ex-dictator Rios Montt begins

 A three-judge panel must debate the material and set a date on whether to sentence or exonerate Rios Montt.

-(Additional reporting by Stephanie Nebehay in Geneva; Editing by Dave Graham, Eric Beech and Cynthia Osterman)
+(Additional reporting by Stephanie Nebehay in Geneva; Editing by Dave Graham and Eric Beech)